Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Discussion

-While this study offers new insight into prompt adaptation, it has several limitations.
-First, our focus was restricted to a single transition (from DALL-E 2 to DALL-E 3) and one type of generative AI (text-to-image generation).
+Our study has several limitations.
+First, our experimental interface was intentionally memoryless: each prompt was processed independently, and participants were informed that prior interactions would not influence subsequent generations.
+This simplification was necessary to isolate prompt-level adaptation in a controlled setting, but it departs from the conversational context that characterizes many real-world AI systems; our estimates therefore characterize performance and adaptation conditional on a memoryless interaction structure.
+Second, our focus was restricted to a single transition (from DALL-E 2 to DALL-E 3) and one type of generative AI (text-to-image generation).
 Although our conceptual framework suggests these mechanisms may generalize to other domains, further research is needed to assess how these dynamics play out in text generation, programming, scientific research, and other high-stakes settings.
-Second, we observe short-run adaptation behavior in a controlled setting, whereas longer-term learning dynamics, organizational feedback structures, or team-based workflows may shape prompting strategies differently in real-world environments.
-Third, while our replay analysis isolates the effect of prompt adaptation, we do not identify which specific types of prompt modifications (e.g., lengthening, lexical substitution, structural rephrasing) have a causal effect on performance.
-Future work should investigate these finer-grained mechanisms to better inform prompting practices and interface design.
+Third, we observe short-run adaptation behavior in a controlled setting, whereas longer-term learning dynamics, organizational feedback structures, or team-based workflows may shape prompting strategies differently in real-world environments.
+Finally, while our replay analysis helps isolate the contribution of prompt adaptation relative to model improvements, it does not fully disentangle the causal effects of specific prompt modifications (e.g., lengthening, lexical substitution, structural rephrasing), particularly given the path-dependent nature of user adaptation.